paketo-buildpacks/paketo-website/content/docs/howto/httpd.md

 be deprecated in Apache HTTP Server Buildpack v1.0.0.
 To migrate from using `buildpack.yml` please set the `$BP_HTTPD_VERSION` environment variable.

-## Configurations
-The HTTPD buildpack supports two app configurations:
+## Start an HTTPD Server at App Launch Time

-1. When an `httpd.conf` file **is present** in your app's source code, the buildpack will set up an Apache HTTP server with that config.
+Include an `httpd.conf` file in your application's source code.
+The HTTPD Paketo buildpack will install the Apache HTTP Server binary _and_ configure it to start when the app image launches.

-1. When the `httpd.conf` **is not present** in the app's source code, the buildpack simply provides the Apache HTTP Server dependency to subsequent buildpacks without actually setting up a server.